 Note: This story has Australian spelling and colloquialisms.

-In the driver’s seat my mother, Senna Green, has her phone up to her frowning face as she attempts to read something without her glasses on, probably a missed text message.
+In the driver’s seat my mother has her phone up to her frowning face as she attempts to read something without her glasses on, probably a missed text message.
 She tends to leave her phone on silent and so she misses them.
 She glances up at me.
-“You ready?”
+“You okay?”

 I take in her tight lips and furrowed brow.
 The floral cotton dress she bought a few days ago should make her look tropical and relaxed but the tension in her pale brown eyes ruins the illusion.
 I know that look.
 She expects me to mess things up so my convincing nod is more than she deserves.
 Even so it fails to soften her expression but then nothing would today.
 Our visit to Nan’s place is a task for her so she expects me to get my act together right away and not make it any more difficult than it has to be.
 For me, there’s no difficulty.
 This is the homecoming I’ve longed for so making it easy on her is in my best interests.
 Smile, Lucy, I tell myself.
 Act normal.
 Ha, right.

-Plucking my earphones out I shake off tiredness.
-“Stop worrying,” I say.
+Shoving my headphones in my bag I shake off tiredness.
+“Stop worrying,” I tell her.
 “I’m fine.”
 She doesn’t know it yet but I’m not going back to Brisbane with her in two weeks.
-I’m going to prove I’m better so I can stay.
-That’s no small task given my history with the place but I’m done with city life.
+I’m done with city life.
 Our visit to Yandina is a lifeline and I intend to make the most of it.
 Things are going to be different this time.

 In the back seat of the car my cat, Kettle, meows and scratches at his cage.
 It’s less than two hour’s drive to Yandina but you would think he’s been cooped up for days with the pitiful cries he’s subjected us to.
 Now that we’ve arrived he’ll keep scratching until he’s let out.

 The passenger door falls swiftly open when I push it.
 A warm breeze wafts in carrying the heady scent of jasmine.
 It smells like home.
-A rare moment of bliss locks me in the seat where I inhale the lingering fragrance to carry with me forever but it fritters quickly away leaving me exposed to the past.
+I inhale the lingering fragrance to carry with me forever but it fritters quickly away leaving me exposed to the past.
 The wind rustles through thick foliage that walls the garden and trims the sky.
 It draws an invisible path to where the fig tree stands silent and watchful, its pale limbs spread wide and welcoming.
 It knows I'm here.
 I can feel it noticing me.

-Caught between now and then my fingertips tap my thighs as I try not to picture Bijaka with the sun showing through him, waving to me from its thickest limb as we drive away.
+Caught between then and now my fingertips tap my thighs as I try not to picture Bijaka, waving to me from its thickest limb with the sun showing through him as we drive away.
 The distance between six years and now closes, leaving me displaced.
 I pull the passenger door shut but it’s too late.
 There’s no time to prepare other than squeezing my eyes shut as the rippling air announces a shift in time and space and I’m changed.

 “Lucida?
 Are you okay?”

 “Yeniki,” I croak my secret name with a dry throat.
-“My name's Yeniki.”
+“I’m Yeniki.”